Anxiety

 Panic Disorder

-People with a panic disorder may have frequent and unexpected panic attacks.
+People with panic disorders may have frequent and unexpected panic attacks.
 These sudden moments of intense fear can happen even when there is no clear danger.
 People with this disorder often worry about when the next attack will happen.
 They stay away from places, situations, or actions to try to avoid a future incident.
-Symptoms may include:

 Social Anxiety Disorder